andrius/silence-detect/README.md

 # Requirements

 You do need docker and docker-compose.
-You could get free VPS from Digital Ocean through (my referral link)[https://m.do.co/c/492078597684], and in case you will test on DO server, you may select docker from their 'One-click apps'.
+You could get free VPS from Digital Ocean through [referral link](https://m.do.co/c/492078597684), and in case you will test on DO server, you may select docker from their 'One-click apps'.

 The only one thing that missing there is docker-compose.
-To install docker-compose, follow their instructions: (https://github.com/docker/compose/releases)[https://github.com/docker/compose/releases].
+To install docker-compose, follow their instructions: https://github.com/docker/compose/releases.

 # Build